mongodb/specifications/source/gridfs/gridfs-spec.rst

 Chunk
   A section of a user file, stored as a single document in the ‘chunks’ collection of a GridFS bucket.
-  The default size for the data field in chunks is 255KB.
+  The default size for the data field in chunks is 255 KiB.
 Chunk documents have the following form:

   .. code:: javascript